Finding aid created by: -

 Miscellaneous contains a script and videotape from Foster's appearance on "This Is Your Life", a tableaux script fro the Ball of Krewe of Hermes and a small scroll.

 A partial set of worksheets containing titles, dates, captions, condition and remarks about cartoons from 1949-1952 is located in the finding aids folder.

-The published books of Prince Valiant as well as the engraver's color proofs have been removed for separate cataloging.
-These items are noted in the inventory as "Transferred to Rare Books" and can be located via SUMMIT, our main catalog .
+The published books of Prince Valiant as well as the engraver's color proofs (formerly in Oversize 8-26) have been removed for separate cataloging.
+These items are noted in the inventory as "Transferred to Rare Books" and can be located via the Classic Catalog .

 Special Collections Research Center has collections of more than 150 cartoonists.
 Please refer to the SCRC Subject Index for a complete listing.

 Knights and knighthood -- Comic books, strips, etc.